 Barber schools offer classes focusing on haircutting, skincare, facial hair grooming, business management, and more.
 These courses form the foundation of skills you can build on to establish your own clientele or even your own barbershop.

 As a barbering school student, you could have the chance to practice in barbershop or salon settings.
 Gaining experience working and communicating with actual clients will help you learn to consistently get results they (and you) can feel good about.

 Learning to become a professional barber is an excellent opportunity to set yourself up for a career that's fun, versatile, and in-demand.

 Even though this profession has thousands of years of history, barbering is far from becoming obsolete—it's making a fresh comeback.

 Male grooming is quickly becoming more widely accepted.
 This paradigm shift means the diversity of services provided by barbers should continue to expand.
 Many barbershops even provide nail and skincare services like facials, manicures, and waxing so customers can get the extra care they want in a comfortable setting.

 Barbering education covers a fun and comprehensive list of topics and techniques to learn.
 Trade school barber programs are especially well-suited for those who want quick, efficient, flexible, and relevant training.
 Read on to learn more about what to expect when it comes to barbering classes, program content, licensing requirements, job outlook, and more.

-Although program content and length varies from school to school, a typical barber program can be completed in approximately 15 months.
+Barber programs' content and length vary by school, but 10-15 months is the approximate length for most barbering training.
 You can expect to spend much of that time learning about personal care services such as: